Music, Music Composition Specialization, M.M.

 Additionally, those seeking a specialization in music composition must submit recordings and scores of three to five of their compositions.

-The Master of Music degree in Music with a specialization in music composition requires completion of a minimum of 33 semester hours.
+The Master of Music degree in Music with a specialization in music composition requires completion of 33 semester hours.

 - complete the curriculum with 70 percent of the total degree hours at the 6000 level (see Curriculum section below for specifics);